kescardoso/yinnsound/README.md

     - The project uses **JQuery** to simplify DOM manipulation.

 - Framework used: Bootstrap4 — Bootstrap has an undeniable power and flexibility, and has great documentation; I used Bootstrap for it’s practicality and cleanliness, as well as because responsiveness is a priority for this project (having a mobile-first design was important for reaching and communicating with the target client)
+- Bootstrap4 CSS  — Used for web design in tyling and branding.
+- Bootstrap JS — Used for responsiveness, modals, read more collapsing button, smooth scrolling navigation.